laxmanlax/Project-PE/README.md

 - Debugging network issues (latency, packet loss, ICMP)
 - Tools: `strace`, `lsof`, `/proc` insights
 - Virtual memory and demand paging

+## Behavioral

+- Work experience, past projects, and standard “tell me about a time” questions
+- Hypothetical scenario questions (e.g., leadership, conflict resolution, decision-making)
+- STAR format: Situation, Task, Action, Result
+- Sample prompts:
+  - Tell me about your current role and responsibilities
+  - Describe a project you’re proud of
+  - Recall a time you had to give difficult feedback and how you handled it
+  - What’s the most challenging problem you solved and what did you learn?
+  - Which work environment brings out your best performance?
+  - Share a decision from your past that significantly changed your path
+  - Which skills or topics are you actively improving and what steps are you taking?

 ---